MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P7-Levels/content.md

 elements: Ice Blocks, and Seals.
 You'll make the your first level by adding Ice Blocks and Seals.

-The Ice Blocks and Seals need to be Physics objects you'll be setting those options.
+The Ice Blocks and Seals need to be Physics objects you'll need to set those options.
 After creating the first Ice Block or Seal you can copy it to create another with the same settings.